datopian/gsa-inventory-app/README.md

-# GSA inventory app read me
+# GSA inventory app spike

 This is just copied from the readme of the previous work...
 So take with a big pinch of salt